Pictionary: Gameplay

-A one-minute timer, usually a sand timer, is used to compel players to rapidly complete their drawing and guessing.
+Television series

+In 2022, an American television debuted a game show based on the game, entitled simply Pictionary hosted by Jerry O'Connell.
+In 2024, a British version of the show, hosted by Mel Giedroyc, launched on ITV1.

+Previously, the television adaptations of Pictionary were presided over by Brian Robbins and Alan Thicke.

 Reception

 Games included Pictionary in its top 100 games of 1986, saying, "The frequent All Play rounds, in which all teams try to identify the same word, are especially exciting.
 Artistic talent is not a requirement; ingeniously simple drawings almost always win.
 The 2,500 color-coded words provide real tests of imagination."